Different types of bats: how many are there?

 Well, there are wildlife courses on offer that will allow you to dig a lot deeper into the different types of bats out there, what they do in nature, and why bat conservation is key.

-Take a look at Bushwise’s Wildlife Research Expedition, and see how you can grow your understanding of the different types of bats, and add to their conservation.
+Take a look at our Wildlife Conservation Programs to see how you can grow your understanding of the different types of bats and add to their conservation.